diligmic/ECML2017_2/README.md

 Step 3:

 To run the experiments as mentioned in the paper, the user also needs to prepare the data files in the format that SBRS_CAFFE can recognize.
-SBRS_CAFFE in the transductive mode(as mentioned in the paper : in transductive mode all the images are seen during training) requires all the pixel values of all the patterns(5005 images) placed in the data file, and there corresponding labels in the examples files.
-Some of the examples are seen during the training (3325 examples),some during validation(770 examples) and the remaining labels are used only for the testing purposes(910 examples).
+SBRS_CAFFE in the transductive mode (as mentioned in the paper : all the images are seen during training) requires all the pixel values of all the patterns (5005 images) placed in the data file, and there corresponding labels in the examples files.
+Some of the examples are seen during the training (3325 examples), some during validation (770 examples) and the remaining labels are used only for the testing purposes (910 examples).

 To prepare the datafiles, the code Image_conversion.tar.7z is provided.
 This code should be unzipped and built using the following dependencies: